Flying with a Baby: Tips for Before and During Your Flight

 Read through to ensure that you are prepared for take-off!

 I’ve always loved flying and will choose it over driving any day, both before I had a baby and now that I have one.
 There’s something relaxing to me about just showing up and having someone else take you to your destination.
 I still get excited every time I go to the airport, but that relaxation factor definitely changes a bit when flying with a baby.
-Like all things baby-related (and just like you heard me say before if you read my post on surviving long car rides) it definitely gets easier each time.
+Like all things baby-related it definitely gets easier each time.
 And although each experience flying has been different as our son grows and develops, feeling more prepared each time definitely helps keep any potential nerves in check.

 Read on below for our tips leading up to and during the entire flight experience.